NNC1 Form – How to DIY Company Setup

 NNC1 form

-In our previous Hong Kong Company Formation guide for foreigners, we mentioned two (2) ways to set up a Hong Kong Company: paper application and online application.
-In this article, we will talk about how to prepare the NNC1 form.
+In one of our previous blogs – Hong Kong Company Formation guide for foreigners, we mentioned two (2) ways to set up a Hong Kong Company: paper application and online application.
+In this article, we will talk about how to prepare the paper application – NNC1 form.

 Many startups choose to hire a professional agent to assist them in their company formation.
 This is because if you decide to do it yourself instead of hiring a Hong Kong company agent, you may need to use a combination of both the paper and online applications.
 It can be a hassle, but it’s still doable.
 However, if you aren’t the type to shy away from a challenge, then you can follow along with our DIY guide in preparing the NNC1 form to register your own Hong Kong Company.
 Here are some tips for preparing the first step of incorporating your private limited company in Hong Kong — filling out the NNC1 Incorporation Form.